16 Apr Using claims data to support corporate strategy

 Claims that arise from fleet operations are a necessary cost of doing business.
 But unless they align with corporate strategy, even closely managed claims may be costing the company more than you realize.

 That’s because the full cost of a claim isn’t limited to out-of-pocket expense.
-The way any particular claim is handled – whether first-party or third-party, and for both property damage and bodily injury – can have an outsized impact on a company’s core operations.
+The way any particular claim is handled – whether first-party or third-party, and for both property damage and general liability – can have an outsized impact on a company’s core operations.

 The key to aligning with corporate strategy is having fingertip access to information that many companies struggle to collect.
 “In risk management and claims management, there’s a general acceptance of the value of the data,” notes Roger Cervenka, Vice President of Client Services at Fleet Response.
 “But there are a lot of companies where they simply don’t have the visibility – which frankly is why a lot of people choose to do business with us.”